-Social Security Approval for Multiple Sclerosis Depends on Medical Evidence
+Social Security Approval for MS Depends on Medical Evidence

-In most cases, the Social Security Administration (SSA) will not grant disability benefits for multiple sclerosis (MS) unless you are impaired to the point that you can no longer do your job.
+In most cases, the Social Security Administration (SSA) will not grant disability benefits for MS unless you are impaired to the point that you can no longer do your job.
 However, you do not have to be consistently impaired.
-Because symptoms of MS will often come and go, you may be able to claim benefits because the unpredictability of your condition makes regular employment impossible.
+Because symptoms of MS will often come and go, you may be able to obtain benefits because the unpredictability of your condition makes regular employment impossible.

-The first step in getting your application approved is a positive diagnosis of MS. You will need to provide many different sources of medical evidence to the SSA, including:
+The first step in getting your application approved is a positive diagnosis of MS. You will need to provide many different sources of medical evidence to the SSA that could include:

 - MRI.
 The most conclusive test to diagnose MS is a magnetic resonance imaging (MRI) scan.
-An MRI machine can detect demyelination, or plaque, caused by multiple sclerosis in up to 95 percent of MS patients.
+An MRI machine can detect demyelination, or plaque, caused by MS in up to 95 percent of patients.

 - Spinal tap.
-A spinal tap, or lumbar puncture, can support a diagnosis of multiple sclerosis n some cases but is no longer used as a ddagnostic tool as often..
+A spinal tap, or lumbar puncture, can support a diagnosis of MS in some cases but is no longer used as a diagnostic tool as often.

 - Vision testing.
-Eye tests are not used to confirm a MS diagnosis, but can help the SSA understand the level of your impairment.
+Eye tests are not used to confirm an MS diagnosis but can help the SSA understand the level of your impairment.
 You should undergo eye tests that can detect a loss of visual acuity or peripheral vision.